benjaminhoffman/gatsby-plugin-mailchimp/README.md

 ![screenshot of Mailchimp list fields settings screen]('../img/mailchimp_list_fields.png')

 ### Returns
 This plugin returns a promise that resolves to the object that is return by Mailchimpʼs API.
 The Mailchimp API will always return a status of 200.
-In order to know if your submission was success or error, you must read the returned object, which has a `result` and `msg` property:
+In order to know if your submission was a success or error, you must read the returned object, which has a `result` and `msg` property:
 ```javascript
 {
   result: string // either `success` or `error` (helpful to use this key to update your state)